maciejfiglarz/Blog_Project_React/README.md

 ## General info

-This project blog where user add own post.
-Project is not finished yet.
+this project is a blog application which allow users to publish their own post.

 ## Technologies